ValentinAebi/Rattlesnake/README.md

 interface Foo {}
 struct Bar : Foo { x: Int }
 ...
+val f: Foo = ...
-val t = when f is Foo then f.x else 0;    // smartcast on ternary operator val condition = f is Foo && f.x == 42;    // smartcast on &&
+val t = when f is Bar then f.x else 0;    // smartcast on ternary operator val condition = f is Bar && f.x == 42;    // smartcast on &&
-if (f is Foo){                            // smartcast on if statement
+if (f is Bar){                            // smartcast on if statement
     ... = f.x;
 }
 ```